BRANDING / PACKAGING

 From the beginning, Tottie Pops was all about glitz, glam, color, and feeling sexy.
 As I got to know Kwajylnn, I knew she was a 70s disco girl–it reflected her entire style and business.
 This led me to study 70s/80s disco and counterculture, focusing on the clubbing scene.

-The disco inspirations brought me to the final logo: A logo based on 20th-century type with a heart symbol that doubles as sparkling lips.
-Tottie Pops, now β€œTottie",” needed to balance maturity and sexual undertones with the the playfulness of the brand’s mission.
+The logo aims to capture this time period in a bottle, with a heart that doubles as sparkling lips.
+Tottie Pops, now “Tottie", needed to balance maturity and sexual undertones with the the playfulness of the brand’s mission.

-From there, I developed a color labeling system allowing any shade of gloss to have its own β€œhex code,” so customers could easily search their favorite colors.
+From there, I developed a color labeling system allowing any shade of gloss to have its own “hex code,” so customers could easily search their favorite colors.

 Wrapping it up (in prototypes)